backdrop-contrib/brush/README.md

 1. Brush won't properly function on PHP 8.x. and later.
 2. Expect no further bug fixes.
-3. Issues have been closed because of #2.
-4. PRoject will be archived in read-only state.
+3. Project will be archived in a read-only state.

 DESCRIPTION
 -----------